US rape suspect Nicholas Rossi due to hear decision on extradition

 A rape suspect fighting extradition to the US is expected to find out whether he will be sent to America.

-Nicholas Rossi is due to appear at Edinburgh Sheriff Court on Wednesday morning.
+Nicholas Rossi appeared at Edinburgh Sheriff Court on Wednesday morning by videolink from HMP Edinburgh, after claiming to be unwell.

+He was bent over at the waist, dressed in a green jumper and did not show his face.

 Rossi, 35, is wanted in the US in connection with alleged offences including rape and is contesting moves by authorities there to have him flown over to face legal proceedings.